email

 Despite technically describing the speculative factors, my books are General Fiction with an unusual twist to a core idea, logically rationalizing things that we know don’t normally happen.

 • Homo Magnetica is a tetralogy – link here – following four separate generations of the Tyler family – all sensitive to planetary magnetic fields.
 The tetralogy comprises: Sensitive Sapiens, Mag Mandate, Defender’s Destiny, and Red-Hand Heritage.
-I have removed these 4 novels from Amazon.

 • The Warder Cycle is a trilogy – link here – following a unique character and his people.
 The trilogy comprises: Throwback’s Realm, Tree Thinker, and Heavy Biscuits.
-I have removed these 3 novels from Amazon.

 • The Clone-zone Cycle – is a duology – link here – following the exploits of a network and surveillance expert using new technology to help the Police to catch hackers and other criminals, but the Police suspect that he uses illegal methods.
 The cycle comprises Shadow Hacker and Shadow Raider.
-I have removed these 2 novels from Amazon.

 eBook file-types for distribution: